Hayao Miyazaki: Early life

 After graduating from Ōmiya Junior High, Miyazaki attended Toyotama High School.
-During his third and final year, Miyazaki's interest in animation was sparked by Panda and the Magic Serpent (1958), Japan's first feature-length animated film in color; he had sneaked out to watch the film instead of studying for his entrance exams.
+During his third and final year, Miyazaki's interest in animation was sparked by The White Snake Enchantress (1958), Japan's first feature-length animated film in color; he had sneaked out to watch the film instead of studying for his entrance exams.
 Miyazaki later recounted that, falling in love with its heroine, the film moved him to tears and left a profound impression, prompting him to create work true to his own feelings instead of imitating popular trends; he wrote the film's "pure, earnest world" promoted a side of him that "yearned desperately to affirm the world rather than negate it".
 After graduating from Toyotama, Miyazaki attended Gakushuin University in the department of political economy, majoring in Japanese Industrial Theory; he considered himself a poor student as he instead focused on art.
 He joined the "Children's Literature Research Club", the "closest thing back then to a comics club"; he was sometimes the sole member of the club.
 In his free time, Miyazaki would visit his art teacher from middle school and sketch in his studio, where the two would drink and "talk about politics, life, all sorts of things".
 Around this time, he also drew manga; he never completed any stories, but accumulated thousands of pages of the beginnings of stories.
 He also frequently approached manga publishers to license their stories.
 In 1960, Miyazaki was a bystander during the Anpo protests, having developed an interest after seeing photographs in Asahi Graph; by that point, he was too late to participate in the demonstrations.
 Miyazaki graduated from Gakushuin in 1963 with degrees in political science and economics.